kehantan/labbook/docs/cell_culture/trypsinise.rst

 * :ref:`PBS (1x) <pbs>`
 * Centrifuge tube (15 mL)

-*Reminder:* Before starting the procedures, warm up complete DMEM and TrypLE in 37 :math:`^{\circ} C` water bath.
-You can also put your apparatus in the biosafety cabinet and UV them first.

 **Procedure**

 Check the cells under microscope before procedure to confirm the cell is at desired confluency.